woolfel/tensorflow_macos/windows-results.md

 * 200 x 35 = 7G projected memory requirement

 When the memory requirements exceeds physical memory, the system will use swap.
 In many cases, it might still run, but it will take longer to train.
+If you want to learn more about batch size recommendations, there are plenty of YouTube videos that give a good overview.
+For small models with small datasets, 32 to 128 batch size is usually sufficient.
+If you're using large datasets with more than 100 million records, you'll likely want to use much larger batch size to speed up the training time.
+In those situations, you really want to train on the cloud.